13 Planting, 595 CY

 “That sounds right, yes.”

 “I can only imagine what this holds,” Xan said, pouring over every inch of the sarcophagus, searching.
-The sarcophagus rested upon a small raised platform that had been carved in the shape of a stylistic arrow, with the tip aligned with the head of the relief figure upon the lid and a short “shaft” extending from the foot of the sarcophagus.
+The stone coffin rested upon a small raised platform that had been carved in the shape of a stylistic arrow, with the tip aligned with the head of the relief figure upon the lid and a short “shaft” extending from the foot.
 “This can be rotated!”
 Xan realized.
 “There is a puzzle of some kind here.
 Let’s turn it towards the green?” he suggested, indicating the glowing lantern to the north.

 Mom approached the glowing green lantern.
 Though the ceiling of the tunnels was only ten feet off the ground, the alcove at the end extended up to forty.
 The green lantern dangled perhaps five feet off the floor, hung from a long chain affixed to the high ceiling.
 A five-foot-diameter circle was carved into the stone floor, directly below the hanging lantern.
 “Is it safe to touch?” he wondered aloud.